dqops/dqo/docs/integrations/azure-data-factory/index.md

     https://<your_DQOps_instance>/api/jobs/collectstatistics/table?wait=true
     ```

-    The **Body** of the request contain the name of the table on which statistics will be collected.
+    The **Body** of the request contains the name of the table on which statistics will be collected.

     The below example collects statistics for the table "files.readouts" from the "azure-storage-parquet" connection.